Caldecott Medal / Honor / award

-Title-style caps should be used when it is clear that the author is referring to documents, statements, and excerpts from the Common Core Standards.
+Please use full name (Common Core State Standards) upon first mention, truncating to Common Core in subsequent use.
+Title-style caps should be used when it is clear that the author is referring to Common Core documents, statements, and excerpts

-Maryland, like other states, will adopt the Common Core Standards.
-It is hoped that these Core Standards will improve teaching and learning.
+Maryland, like other states, will adopt the Common Core State Standards.
+It is hoped that the Common Core will improve teaching and learning.

 What we need are common standards, something we can all share, to guide our teaching.